LEAGUE RULES

 At the end of the regular season the two lowest placed teams in Phoenix will be relegated into Division Two.

-The winners of each conference in Division Two (Godiva and Leofric) will be promoted to Phoenix.
+The winner and runner-up of Division Two will be promoted to Phoenix.

-The next lowest team of Phoenix and the second placed team with the most league points in either Division Two conference will play a single game with the winner to be placed into Phoenix for the following season.
+The next lowest team of Phoenix and the third placed team with the most league points in Division Two will play a single game with the winner to be placed into Phoenix for the following season.

-All players entering Division Two the following season will be drawn to choose which conference they will be playing in for the upcoming season.
+If there are enough players entering Division Two the following season they will be drawn to choose which conference they will be playing in for the upcoming season.
 This selection process will begin with any new players joining the league followed by, in reverse points order, all returning players.

 At the end of the regular season, prize money will be awarded based on final league position and placing in the knockout cup as follows: